ATHLETE

 Icon of person Athing Mu

 Athing Mu-Nikolayev (; née Mu; born June 8, 2002) is an American middle-distance runner.
-She is the youngest woman in history to hold Olympic and world titles in an individual track and field event.
+She is the youngest woman to hold Olympic and world titles in an individual track and field event.
 At the age of 19, Mu won the gold medal in the 800 meters at the 2020 Tokyo Olympics, breaking a national record set by Ajeé Wilson in 2017, and a continental under-20 record.
 She took a second gold as part of the women's 4 × 400 m relay.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Athing Mu is the 3,146th most popular athlete (up from 6,339th in 2019), the 15,338th most popular biography from United States (up from 19,604th in 2019) and the 507th most popular American Athlete.
+Her biography is available in 32 different languages on Wikipedia (up from 27 in 2024).
+Athing Mu is the 3,171st most popular athlete (up from 6,321st in 2024), the 15,440th most popular biography from United States (up from 19,599th in 2019) and the 504th most popular American Athlete.

 Memorability Metrics